 Looking for a way to unify your blog posts, add structure and purpose to an overly long piece of content, and see massive gains in the search rankings?
 Incorporating topic clusters could be an ideal way to improve your website’s user experience and refine your content strategy.

-Read on to learn how a content cluster can transform a broad topic with disjointed blog posts into one focused article that enjoys significant organic traffic.
+Read on to learn how the use of a content cluster can transform a broad topic with disjointed blog posts into a focused strategy that produces significant organic traffic.

 What are topic clusters in content marketing?

 A topic cluster is a series of articles that covers various aspects of a single broad topic that is selected strategically to achieve content marketing goals.
 Topic clusters help you organize and structure the content on your website.
 Considering your marketing goals and target audience, you create a topic cluster of specific, related subtopics.
 Individually and as a whole, this content satisfies the search intent of potential customers.

 Also known as a “content hub,” its structure resembles a bicycle wheel.
 Your core topic is the wheel itself.
 The central hub is the pillar page—a longer, wide-ranging article on the cope topic.
 The spokes are the various content cluster pages, each on a specific subject.

 Why do I need topic clusters in content marketing?

 Topic clusters make it easier for search engines to understand and rank your website.
 Creating a more comprehensive and interconnected set of content that covers a wider range of related topics helps establish your authority in your industry or niche.
 This can lead to higher rankings in search engine results pages (SERPs).
 You may see increased organic traffic to your site and, ultimately, more conversions and sales.
 One internal linking campaign from Ninja Outreach found a 40% increase in organic traffic to their web pages thanks to implementing a topic cluster model.

 - Create content that’s more comprehensive and interconnected, and optimized for search engines.